SebastianMeyer1989/NanoCore/README.md

 To apply NanoCore, Nanopore data (or Nanopore or Illumina data) for either Sample you want to analyse, is needed.

-A preprint with accuracy evaluations can be fount at: ????
-(WIP)
+The publication accompanying this tool can be found at: [WIP] The datasets analysed in this publication can be found in the Sequence Read Archive (SRA): [WIP]

 ### Overview of the NanoCore pipeline
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/NanoCore_workflow.png)